bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 ---
-title: "Bitcoin Core 26.0 (And F2Pool’s OFAC Compliant Mining Policy)"
+title: "Bitcoin Core 26.0 (And F2Pool's OFAC Compliant Mining Policy)"
 transcript_by: kouloumos via tstbtc v1.0.0 --needs-review
 media: https://bitcoinexplainedpodcast.com/@nado/episodes/episode-85-bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy-ainlt
-tags: ["mining"]
+tags: ['bitcoin-core']
 speakers: ['Sjors Provoost', 'Aaron van Wirdum']
 categories: ['podcast']
 date: 2023-11-23
+summary: "In this episode of Bitcoin, Explained, Aaron and Sjors explain what new features are included in the upcoming Bitcoin Core 0.26 release.
+They also briefly discuss recent developments concerning the transaction inclusion policy of mining pool F2Pool, which appears to have been compliant with the OFAC sanctions list."
 ---
 Speaker 0: 00:00:20